-COVID-19
+COVID-19 and Related Items

-Attendance at school and participation in school activities pose some risks including the transmission of COVID-19.
+Attendance at school and participation in school activities poses some risks including the transmission of COVID-19 and exposure to related variants.
 Although the school has taken various measures to reduce the risks of transmission, the possibility of infection from COVID-19 or other communicable diseases is nonetheless present.
-Parents expressly assume such risks by allowing their children to attend school and to participate in school activities and/or by coming onto the school campus and attending school activities themselves.
+Parents expressly assume such risks by allowing their children to attend school and participate in school activities and/or by coming onto the school campus and attending school activities themselves.